ucr-serverless/nadino-network-engine/README.md

-# PALLADIUM
+# NADINO Network Engine and Functions

 ## Installation guideline (on Cloudlab) ##

-This guideline is mainly for deploying PALLADIUM on [NSF Cloudlab](https://www.cloudlab.us/).
+This guideline is mainly for deploying NADINO's network engine and functions on [NSF Cloudlab](https://www.cloudlab.us/).

-First, clone palladium-gateway to your machine and update the git submodule RDMA\_lib.
+First, clone the repo to your machine and update the git submodule RDMA\_lib.
 ```
-git clone git@github.com:ucr-serverless/palladium-gateway.git
+git clone git@github.com:ucr-serverless/nadino-network-engine.git
-cd palladium-gateway
+cd nadino-network-engine
 git submodule update --init --recursive
 ```